-In the same way your car needs servicing to maintain its optimal performance, so too does your building’s electrical installations.
+In the same way your car needs servicing to maintain its optimal performance, so does your building’s electrical installations.
 As with anything, regular use and age deteriorate key components and this wear and tear can eventually develop into a much more serious problem.
 Periodic Electrical Inspections ensure that your installations are operating in a safe condition and are fit for continued use.

 Your electrics should be inspected and tested every: